It is Mr and Mrs ‘Our Autisms’ wedding anniversary today.

-Sleepless nights from thinking you have forgotten to say something to a Dr, add something to a form.
+Sleepless nights from thinking you have forgotten to say something to a Dr or add something to a form.

-Anxiety, constant anxiety, that your child may run off.
+Anxiety that your child may not be able to cope, may have a meltdown, may run.
 Constant panicking because you know they don’t understand danger.

-An all too common trait to special need parents.
+An all too common trait in special need parents.